 Nonetheless, the two concepts are not identical.
 In particular, the converse of Theorem 1 does not hold.
 For example, let us consider the simple decision of whether to bet heads or tails on the outcome of a coin flip.
 Assume that the coin is fair (i.e., the probabilities of heads and tails are both 1/2) and that the person who flips the coin does not know our bet.
 Here, the possible outcomes of the coin toss correspond to the possible states of the world.
-Further, let decision variable b denote our bet, and chance variable b describe the possible consequences that we win or not.
-In this situation, b0 is responsive to b0, because for both possible states of the world, b1 will be different for the different bets.
-Nonetheless, the probability of b2, whether we bet heads or tails.
-That is, b3 are probabilistically independent.
+Further, let decision variable b denote our bet, and chance variable w describe the possible consequences that we win or not.
+In this situation, w is responsive to b, because for both possible states of the world, w will be different for the different bets.
+Nonetheless, the probability of w is 1/2, whether we bet heads or tails.
+That is, w and b are probabilistically independent.